 Whether we’re talking about manspreading, mansplaining or the ‘controversial’ Gillette commercial, there’s no doubt our society discusses the nature of masculinity and initiates conversations that question what we see as masculine.
 This is indeed a worthwhile discussion, but don’t be tricked into thinking this is something new.
 Like all great universal themes, it’s one that’s been explored before, and perhaps never as successfully, or as ironically, as in Fight Club.

 The phrase ‘we don’t talk about fight club’ has become a ubiquitous catch-cry among those who hear the film’s name mentioned, but you have to wonder if those spouting it understand the irony in what they’re saying.
-Fight Club itself rails against the terminal damage notions of toxic masculinity and alpha male excess caused a generation of males living in a world that no longer needs them to fight wars, hunt food, protect the clan or convey the rule of law.
-What we really don’t – or at least didn’t – talk about, if you take Palahniuk’s perspective straight from his page-turner is that old notions of masculinity create men with no place in the modern era.
+Fight Club itself rails against the terminal damage notions of toxic masculinity cause to a generation of males living in a world that no longer requires them to fight wars, hunt food, protect the clan, or convey the rule of law.
+What we really don’t – or at least didn’t – talk about, if you take Palahniuk’s perspective straight from his page-turner is that old notions of masculinity can only create men with no place in the modern era.

 In much the same way as Steinbeck highlighted the downfalls of his era by thrusting them into the public eye with explosive fiction that the Nobel Prize-winner claimed was concerned with ‘dredging up to the light our dark and dangerous dreams for the purpose of improvement,’ Palahniuk refuses to preach or proselytise in Fight Club.
 Analysis of the text, however, reveals those characters, including the unnamed narrator, who idolise Durden’s exaggerated masculine qualities come to tragic endings.